Freezing Coffee Beans: How do you do it the right way?

 Freezing your coffee beans in small quantities can effectively prevent staleness from rapidly setting in.
 However, there is definitely some key steps to ensure you do it the right way.

-4 Steps to Prepare and Freeze Coffee Beans
+4 Steps to Prepare and Freeze Coffee Beans like a Pro

 1. You need Fresh Beans